BCSC 110: Syllabus

 Recitations

-In addition to Dr. Davis’ office hours, three Teaching Assistants (TAs) will each run a weekly recitation.
+In addition to Dr. Davis’ office hours, four Teaching Assistants (TAs) will each run a weekly recitation.
 Attendance at one of these recitations is required, and will help ensure success in the course.
 You should register for one on-line, but may attend any of the sessions.
 During recitations, TAs will review the concepts from the lecture material and answer questions from students, as well as lead discussions.
 It is up to you to come prepared with questions and utilize this resource.
 TA’s will not simply re-teach the lecture slides.
-Recitations will begin the first week of class (the week of January 15th), and available days/times and locations will be posted on Blackboard.
+Recitations will begin the first week of class (the week of August 26th), and available days/times and locations will be posted on Blackboard.

 College Center for Advising Services